canlab/Neuroimaging_Pattern_Masks/templates/README.md

 MNIColin27_T1_1mm.nii.gz

 It comes from https://nist.mni.mcgill.ca/colin-27-average-brain/

+There are two versions of this, one from 1998 and another from 2008.
+This is the 1998 version.
+The 2008 version has slightly different geometry.

 ### fMRIPrep (and QSIPrep)
 fMRIPrep and QSIPrep use MNI152 Nonlinear 2009c Asymmetric, aka MNI152NLin2009CAsym.
 This is newer than what FSL or SPM use by default as of the time of this writing.
 Use of this template by fMRIPrep is documented here,